airr-community/ogrdbstats/vignettes/using_ogrdbstats.md

 grobs that can be used as you wish, or passed to `write_plot_file()` to create a the standard file of plots.

-The use of these functions is demonstrated below with example data included in the package.
+The use of the grob functions is demonstrated below with example data included in the package.

 ``` r